 Adding to my Ayurvedic Knowledge!

-As mentioned above, I’m currently continuing my Ayurvedic studies by participating in a 600-hour Ayurvedic Health Counselor program.
+As mentioned above, I’m currently continuing my Ayurvedic studies by participating in a 1500-hour Ayurvedic Practitoner program (which I completed some time ago as I update this post in 20230.
 If you are interested in having an Ayurvedic one-on-one therapy session, please contact me!
 I’ve been incorporating Ayurveda into my one-on-one therapy sessions for some time now.
 Click and scroll down to Private Consultations/Therapeutic Yoga one-on-one/Single yoga class for a special occasion or gift

-Or if you want to gather with a group of friends to learn how to live a lean lifestyle while incorporating Ayurvedic principles into your daily regimen, check out my YogaLean workshop !
+Or if you want to gather with a group of friends to learn how to live a lean lifestyle while incorporating Ayurvedic principles into your daily regimen, check out my YogaLean workshop.
+My current offering which incorporates both yoga and ayurveda as I update this in 2023 is called “Six Weeks to Inner Resilience!’

 Please feel free to share this blog series or the above opportunities with your friends!
 I’d really appreciate it!